- Direct Services

 Community Support Program

 What is CSP of Franklin/Fulton County?
-It is a coalition of individuals, family members, mental health professionals, and other community members who are working together to help adults with serious mental illnesses and co-occurring disorders such as substance abuse live successfully in the community.
+It is a coalition of individuals, family members, mental health professionals, and other community members who are working together to help adults with serious mental illnesses and co-occurring disorders such as substance use live successfully in the community.
 It is part of a statewide coalition that began in 1984.
 The local CSP began in May 2000 and is part of the Central Region, which includes several nearby counties.
-Through the local CSP initiative, small seed grants to CSP, agencies, and advocacy groups have generated innovative trainings, wellness conferences, special events such as Christmas in July, the annual art show, anti-stigma campaigns, CSP celebrations and the production of a wide variety of literature.
-Through CSP, consumers have been empowered and have risen to leadership roles.
+Through the local CSP initiative, small seed grants to CSP, agencies, and advocacy groups have generated innovative trainings, wellness conferences, special events such as the annual art show, anti-stigma campaigns, CSP celebrations and the production of a wide variety of literature.
+Through CSP, individuals have been empowered and have risen to leadership roles.

 MHA provides advocacy services for community members who need assistance with getting appropriate or desired services.